jfelpel/JF-IPA/README.md

 Planned Features:
 - Monitor and Maintain IP list
+    - Monitor IP usage
+        - Via ICMP
+        - Via ARP Tables
+    - Monitor DNS
+        - Alert on missing entries
+        - Matchup IPs and DNS entries
+            - Alert on mismatches and duplicates
-- Method to add new entry
+- Method to request IP
     - Via web interface
+    - Via PowerShell commandlet
+- Method to add new entry (Legacy method to assign IPs, preferred method will be to request an IP.)
+    - Via web interface
-    - Powershell Commandlet
+    - PowerShell Commandlet
-    - * possible thick client
+    - Possible thick client (Will be a late addition if even implemented)
 - Method to remove entry
-- Method to request IP
+    - Via web interface
+    - Via PowerShell commandlet
 - Method to report on IP usage
+    - Via web interface
+    - SSRS?